migs1023/html-portfolio-G8/README.md

 <!DOCTYPE.mal>
 I declare that this is me.
-All about my life in the heart of UAE
+All about my life in the heart of the UAE

 <h1> Overview </h1>
 <p> Name: Miguel Antonio C. Punzalan </p>